benyamindsmith/ig_degree_betweenness_c/README.md

 cd /your_directory && gcc -O2 -m64 -o graph_clustering cluster_degree_betweenness.c -DDIRECTED=true -I/c/igraph_c/include -L/c/igraph_c/lib -ligraph && ./graph_clustering /your_directory/therapies_edgelist.txt

 ## Windows 64-bit stand-alone executables
-These can be executed with an input edge list in NCOL format on any Windows 64-bit system in *Command Prompt*. **Does not require igraph C package to be installed.**
+These can be executed with an input edge list in NCOL format on any Windows 64-bit system in *Command Prompt*. **Does not require igraph C to be installed.**

 <mark>Will output a file (community_detection_OUTPUT.txt) of nodes, modularity values by iteration and community assignments in your_directory.</mark>